pavel1murat/mu2e_pcie_utils/cfoInterfaceLib/web/README.md

 ===============================================================================

 Requires:
-  -- DTC Card with Ron's driver installed. (/dev/mu2e must be accessible) -- Node.js v10.33 or later (no additional modules required)
+  -- CFO Card with Ron's driver installed. (/dev/mu2e must be accessible) -- Node.js v10.33 or later (no additional modules required)

 Untar in directory of choice.
 Run `node serverbase.js` to start server.